kdgregory/log4j-aws-appenders/docs/build.md

 * [logback-appenders](../logback-appenders): appender implementations for Logback.
 * [examples](../examples): example programs that demonstrate using the appenders.
-* [integration-tests](../integration-tests): integration tests that execute several scenarios against each set of appenders.
+* [integration-tests](../integration-tests): integration tests that execute several scenarios against each set of appenders, using actual AWS resources.

 All sub-projects are built using [Apache Maven](http://maven.apache.org/).
 The build commands differ depending on project: